 I can focus on promoting each post for a week

 When you post daily, your audience will learn to come each and every day, therefore traffic will tend to generate itself organically through your posts.
-When you post weekly, that will not happen.
+When you blog once a week, that will not happen.
 However, this is like the gift that keeps on giving (And it’s almost Christmas!) because you will have to focus on promoting each blog post.
 What will inevitably happen, is that you will receive more comments and more likes versus if you posted daily.
 What this means is, not only will your SEO score be higher due to the amount of engagements, but there little to no trade-off doing it this way as the amount of potential followers will essentially the same.
 SEO is tough, I get it.
 But at least now you have another weapon up your sleeve aside from the normal avails of witchcraft, voodoo magic and CrossFit.

 That’s right, there’s a method to the madness.
 My utter, unadulterated laziness.

-The genius behind weekly posts is that due to the higher level of engagements, there is actually a snowball effect because it is human nature to click on something with a bunch of likes and comments.
+The genius behind weekly posts, is that due to the higher level of engagements, there is actually a snowball effect, because it is human nature to click on something with a bunch of likes and comments.